williamtyn/smoothies/README.md

 ![Printscreen of footer with social icons](assets/images/readme-images/footer.png)

 ### Recipes Page
 The recipes page is the main purpose of the site where the visitor can see picture and recipe to many different smoothies.
-The first thing they see is a nice background to get their attention, follower by the different recipes and a link to the contributor of the recipe and their website.
+The first thing they see is a nice background to get their attention, followed by the different recipes and a link to the contributor of the recipe and their website.

 ![Printscreen of banana smoothie image and recipe](assets/images/readme-images/printscreen-banana-recipe.png)
 ![Printscreen of strawberry smoothie image and recipe](assets/images/readme-images/printscreen-strawberry-recipe.png)